Skip to content

 2. What does this mean?
 HbA1c is formed when glucose sticks to the haemoglobin found in red blood cells.

-3. The longer the glucose in the blood is elevated (i.e. the longer you have high blood sugar), the higher the HbA1c will be, as more glucose is available to attach to haemoglobin.
+3. The longer the glucose in the blood is elevated (i.e. the longer you have high blood sugar), the higher the HbA1c will be.
+This is because there is more glucose available to attach to the haemoglobin.

-8. Both Type 1 and Type 2 diabetics should check their HbA1c every 3 to 6 months depending on the level – every 3 months if your last test was above 7%, every 6 months if you are at 7% or below.
+8. Both people living with Type 1 and Type 2 diabetes should check their HbA1c every 3 to 6 months depending on the level.
+Every 3 months if your last test was above 7%, every 6 months if you are at 7% or below.

 9. The higher the HbA1c, the greater the risk of developing diabetes complications.